Acute kidney injury (AKI)

 - Pulmonary oedema

-Recovery of kidney function after AKI may be incomplete, and if GFR was reduced before the event, further damage may be permanent.
-Poor outcomes are more likey with increasing severity and duration of the insult, duration of oliguria, patient age.
+Recovery of kidney function after AKI may be incomplete.
+Poor outcomes are more likely with increasing severity of the insult, prolonged duration of AKI, older patients and those with pre-existing kidney disease.

 - Patient info on ATN